bstachmann/git-workshop/markdown-git-uebungen/loesung-zusammenarbeit-tags-en.md

 <pre><code>mein-klon $ <b>git push --tags</b><br><br>To ../blessed.git<br> * [new tag]         annotated1 -&gt; annotated1<br><br></code></pre>

-## Solution to Step 4 - Manipulieren
+## Solution to Step 4 - Manipulate

-Überschreibe das Tag `v0.1`, so dass es auf den`HEAD` zeigt.
+Overwrite the tag `v0.1` so that it points to `HEAD`.
-Pushe das Tag.
+Push the tag.
-Gehe in das Verzeichnis `../anderer-klon` und hole das Tag mit pull.
+Go to the directory `../anderer-klon` and fetch the tag with pull.
-Schaue ins Log, um zu überprüfen, dass das Tag aktualisiert wurde.
+Look at the log to verify that the tag has been updated.

 <pre><code>mein-klon $ <b># Something else</b><br><br><br></code></pre>